-Mini Mermaids and Young Tritons aim to help youngsters improve their physical and mental wellbeing and counter pressure from peers, and society in general, about how young people should look, feel and behave.
+Mini Mermaids and Young Tritons, activated in primary schools for Year 3-6, aim to help young people improve their physical and mental wellbeing and counter pressure from peers, and society in general, about how young people should look, feel and behave.

 Mini Mermaids’ unique programme combines physical activity with mindfulness exercises to increase self-esteem and well-being during girls’ formative years.

 Young Tritons, meanwhile, inspires boys to work together for a common goal, by developing their self-compassion and empathy.

 The Appeal is supporting the activation of Mini Mermaids and Young Tritons in the North of England.

 The Mini Mermaids programme was brought to the UK from the USA by Leeds mum Hannah Corne who, inspired by her daughter Flo, became concerned at the stress and pressure young girls are under.

 The Mini Mermaids scheme was quickly joined by the Young Tritons programme which is tailored specifically to boys and the sorts of issues they face.